broizter/DBM-Sindragosa-Archive/README.md

 # Problems
 * If you've discovered something that's clearly wrong, or if you get an error, please create a [ticket](https://github.com/broizter/DBM-Sindragosa/issues).
+* Feel free to join our [Discord](https://discord.gg/kmwQydTSC4) to talk, get help and discuss anything DBM related!